Marcin Matysiak: ŁKS Łódź

 On 20 February 2024, after Stokowiec's dismissal, Matysiak was promoted to the role of manager of ŁKS.
 Following two losses to Pogoń Szczecin and Stal Mielec, ŁKS recorded their first win under Matysiak on 3 March, defeating Puszcza Niepołomice 3–2 at home.
 They would claim two more victories before their relegation to I liga was confirmed on 4 May, following a 1–2 home loss to title contenders Śląsk Wrocław.
 On 23 May, ŁKS announced Matysiak rejected the opportunity to continue as manager, and he later moved to a coordinator role within ŁKS' academy.

 On 7 January 2025, Matysiak re-joined ŁKS's first-team coaching staff as an assistant under manager Jakub Dziółka.
 On 25 March 2025, he moved back to his previous role in the academy.

 Znicz Pruszków

 On 16 June 2025, Matysiak was revealed as the new manager of I liga club Znicz Pruszków.
 On 13 August 2025, he was dismissed after losing the first four matches of the season.

+Legia Warsaw II

+Having spent the previous two months working as a coordinator for Warta Sieradz's academy, Matysiak was announced as the new manager of II liga newcomers Legia Warsaw II on 25 June 2026.